btcreversal/altgen/README.md

 ------------------------------|------------------
-config.sh                     | here you can set all desired altcoin params 00-install-dependencies.sh    | install dependencies necessary for unix build 01-code.sh                    | contains script for downloading and customizing the litecoin code; (deletes) and creates COIN_NAME folder according to the last configuration in the config.sh
+config.sh                     | here you can set all desired altcoin params 00-install-dependencies.sh    | install dependencies necessary for unix build 01-mine-genesis.sh            | contains script for mining the genesis block according to the last configuration in the config.sh. !!!
+Please NOTE that this step overwrites and removes your coin folder if it is already generated!!!
+02-generate-code.sh           | contains script for downloading and customizing the litecoin code; (deletes) and creates COIN_NAME folder according to the last configuration in the config.sh
-02-compilation.sh             | compiles the coin for unix 03-unixinstall.sh             | will install coin on your build computer 04-crosscompilation.sh        | automatically grab libraries for win and crosscompiles for 32 and 64 bit DNSSeedsMain.txt              | DNSSeedNodes mainnet domains (one per line) DNSSeedsTest.txt              | DNSSeedNodes testnet domains (one per line) DomainSeedsMain.txt           | SeedNodes mainnet domains (one per line, after start of the daemon those domains are resolved to ips)
+03-compilation.sh             | compiles the coin for unix 04-unixinstall.sh             | will install coin on your build computer 05-crosscompilation.sh        | automatically grab libraries for the Windows and crosscompiles coin for 32 and 64 bit DNSSeedsMain.txt              | DNSSeedNodes mainnet domains (one per line) DNSSeedsTest.txt              | DNSSeedNodes testnet domains (one per line) DomainSeedsMain.txt           | SeedNodes mainnet domains (one per line, after start of the daemon those domains are resolved to ips)